hudson-and-thames/arbitragelab/docs/source/getting_started/equity_curve_convention.rst

 ..
 Note::
     Dollar neutral is not the same as market neutral.
-    To achieve market neutrality, one needs to know hedge away the ex-ante beta exposure.
+    To achieve market neutrality, one needs to know how to hedge away the ex-ante beta exposure.

 Calculating Equity Curve
 ########################